ian-bda/synteny_finder/README.md

 ---
 # Refseq

-* If chromosome level assemblies are not available on Ensembl, you can [download cds and gff files from refseq instead](https://github.com/ian-bda/refseq_download_cds_gff).
+* If chromosome level assemblies for your species of interest are not available on Ensembl, you can [download cds and gff files from refseq instead](https://github.com/ian-bda/refseq_download_cds_gff).

 Then run: